msyahri/AAGroup/README.md

 # AAG
-"Frontend" & Daabases not uploaded.
+"Frontend" & Database not uploaded.